-This report is made solely to the Branch's shareholders, as a body.
-Our audit has been undertaken so that we might state to the Branch's shareholders those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Branch's shareholders as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Branch's Directors, as a body.
+Our audit has been undertaken so that we might state to the Branch's Directors those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Branch's Directors as a body, for our audit work, for this report, or for the opinions we have formed.

 Bindi Shah

 Partner

+for Deloitte I